Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Assign/Remove Permissions for Database Objects.

-Open the database that contains the Tables, Queries, Forms, Reports, and Macros that you want to secure.
-The workgroup information file in use when you log on must contain the user or group accounts that you want to assign permissions for at this time; however, you can assign permissions to groups and add users to those groups later.
+Open the database that contains the Tables, Queries, Forms, Reports, and Macros you want to secure.
+Ensure that the active workgroup information file at the time of login includes the user or group accounts to which you intend to assign permissions.
+You can assign permissions to groups first and add users to those groups later, as needed.

-1. On the Tools menu, point the mouse on Security and then click User and Group Permissions.
+1. On the Tools menu, point the mouse to Security and then click User and Group Permissions.

 2. On the Permissions tab, click Users or Groups and then click the user or group that has the permissions you want to assign in the User/Group Name box.